The Origin of Gutter Systems

 Different Gutter Sizes

-Most residential gutter systems come in two sizes, 5 inches and 6 inches, and are made of either aluminum, galvanized steel, or copper in a standard "K" style.
+Most residential gutter systems come in two sizes, 5 and 6 inches, and are made of either aluminum, galvanized steel or copper in a standard "K" style.
 The typical 5-inch K-style gutter comes with 2-inch x 3-inch downspouts.
-A larger, 6-inch residential rain gutter system would consist of a 6-inch K-style gutter, using a 3-inch x 4-inch downspout.
+A larger 6-inch residential rain gutter system would consist of a 6-inch K-style gutter, using a 3-inch x 4-inch downspout.

 The Best Gutter System Available

-The best rain gutter system on the market today is LeafGuard®, the only seamless one-piece covered gutter.
+The best rain gutter system on the market today is LeafGuard, the only seamless one-piece covered gutter.
 Rather than an added-on cover, a LeafGuard gutter is formed from a single piece of aluminum with a built-in hood designed to keep leaves and debris out, while allowing water to flow freely through the gutter bottom.
-Its hood is an integral part of the gutter itself, not an add-on.
+Its hood is an integral part of the gutter itself and is not an add-on.
 LeafGuard gutters have an unobtrusive, sleek design that compliments the style of any house.
-They come in a wide variety of colors and feature an exclusive ScratchGuard® paint finish, that won´t chip, peel or crack.
+They come in a wide variety of colors and feature an exclusive ScratchGuard® paint finish that won´t chip, peel or crack.